gvwilson/thirdbit/fiction/voyage/index.md

 Connomenaer.
 A seasoned observer of courts and parledoux in the Regimental Kingdoms, he was alternately amused, inspired, and appalled by the confusion of the Debates.
-"They have as little discipline as squabbling children," he confided to his wife<sup>From a letter reproduced in Ld.
-Ernaest Guillaume é Kristen's *[Confident in Themselves Alone: The Life of a Derwegian Noble Family 1047-1221](#confident)*.</sup>, "Yet upon an instant, may reach such heights of noble intelligence in their arguments as to put our grand collegians to shame."
+"They have as little discipline as squabbling children," he confided to his wife<span class="sidenote">From a letter reproduced in Ld.
+Ernaest Guillaume é Kristen's *[Confident in Themselves Alone: The Life of a Derwegian Noble Family 1047-1221](#confident)*.</span>, "Yet upon an instant, may reach such heights of noble intelligence in their arguments as to put our grand collegians to shame."

 A chance meeting at a rat fight led the majeur to offer his services as an